AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 "I am.
 Care for a drink?"

 I shook my head.
 "No.  Thank you.
 I want to know what you have for sale.
 And is it real, my employer sent me to check it out."
+My employer sounded so wrong being that I wasn't being employed by him I was merely helping him out.
+Though he did promise me a reward.
+I think I was working for fucking vampires now.
+But this was what I did.
+I should charge him.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5ODAwMjUzMiw2OTc3MjM4MzQsLTE4MD
-E4OTY0NzcsNjA2NDk5NTc4LC02OTgyMDc2NzAsLTczMDIyMzgs
-LTEwNTk2MjAxNDEsLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbLTE0NzExNDIxNTQsLTk5ODAwMjUzMiw2OT
+c3MjM4MzQsLTE4MDE4OTY0NzcsNjA2NDk5NTc4LC02OTgyMDc2
+NzAsLTczMDIyMzgsLTEwNTk2MjAxNDEsLTIwODg3NDY2MTJdfQ
+==
 -->